biowdl/gatk-variantcalling/docs/index.md

 found in the default for the `dockerImages` input.

 ### output
-A GVCF file at the specified location and its index.
+A multisample vcf file and a multisample gvcf file.

 ## Scattering
 This pipeline performs scattering to speed up analysis on grid computing